shlokdesai41103/Space-Invader/README.md

-# FlappyBird
+# Space Invader
- FlappyBird created in Python, with Pygame.
+ Space Invader created in Python, with Pygame.